leon0707/nvidia-cloudwatch/tutorial.md

 ### Prerequisites:

-1. ec2 instance with Amazon Deep Learning AMI.
+1. ec2 instance with a Deep Learning AMI.
 2. Permission to enable detailed monitoring.

 Amazon deep learning ami comes with NVIDIA System Management Interface, so you don't need to install it.